Emydops: Taxonomy

 Robert Broom first came up with the name Emydops in 1912 when describing small dicynodonts with unserrated postcanines.
 The validity of E. minor and the twelve additional species before E. oweni was uncertain until two important revisions of small dicynodonts were released in 1993 by King and Rubidge (1993) and Keyser (1993).
 Keyser (1993) suggested that the genus be named Emydoses and only include some species previously described and not all of them.
 Ray (2001) rejects this name and insists that Emydops should be kept due to taxonomic stability.
 Eventually Angielczyk et al. (2005) was published, mentioning the possibility of E. arctatus having priority over the other described species of Emydops.
 All of the species before E. oweni were restudied and their taxonomic status was reevaluated.
 Frobisch and Reisz (2008) argue that the thirteen species before the discovery of E. oweni all fall under E. arctatus.

-Species

-Both species of Emydops are small.
-The skull of Emydops was 5 cm (2 in) long.
-Tusks are present in most skulls, but some lack them.
-The eye sockets are positioned far forward in the skull and face somewhat forward and upward.
-A wide area on the lower jaw called the lateral dentary shelf is another distinguishing feature of the genus.
-The temporal regions behind the eyes are large, and the back of the skull is wide and square-shaped.
-The holotype specimen of E. oweni is unusual in that it has two pairs of tusks.
-The second pair of tusks is not seen in any other dicynodont, and is a feature unique to the specimen.
-The extra tusks are considered a pathological feature; they are thought to have been the result of a mutation in the individual and are not considered a defining characteristic of the species.

 Phylogeny

 Below is a cladogram from Kammerer et al. (2013).
 The data matrix of Kammerer et al. (2013), a list of characteristics that was used in the analysis, was based on that of Kammerer et al. (2011), which followed a comprehensive taxonomic revision of Dicynodon.
 Because of this, many of the relationships found by Kammerer et al. (2013) are the same as those found by Kammerer et al. (2011).
-However, several taxa were added to the analysis, including Tiarajudens Eubrachiosaurus, Shaanbeikannemeyeria, Zambiasaurus and many "outgroup" taxa (positioned outside Anomodontia), while other taxa were re-coded.
+However, several taxa were added to the analysis, including Tiarajudens, Eubrachiosaurus, Shaanbeikannemeyeria, Zambiasaurus, and many "outgroup" taxa (positioned outside Anomodontia), while other taxa were re-coded.
 As in Kammerer et al. (2011), the interrelationships of non-kannemeyeriiform dicynodontoids are weakly supported and thus vary between the analyses.